 - Kill and clear harmful microbes

 - Or add a wonderful deodorizing effect

 This week as I was making my Revitalizing Anti-Aging Day Cream I was in awe of the beautifully vibrant colors, so much so that I wanted to share the importance of plants with you and took these pictures.

 On the left is Macadamia nut oil, in the centre is Avocado oil and on the right is Rosehip seed oil.
 Aren’t they beautiful, and all three are in my Anti-Aging Day Cream!

-Here is my calendula oil that I infuse with the flowers to get all the amazing benefits they offer to then put in my Calendula Body Butter and Calendula Orange Lip Balm.
-That intense yellow color from the flowers is incredible, isn’t it?
+Here is my calendula oil that I infuse with the flowers to get all the amazing benefits they offer to then put in my Calendula Body Butter, Healing Herbal Hand Cream, and Calendula Orange Lip Balm.
+That intense yellow colour from the flowers is incredible, isn’t it?

 The more that we learn about these wonderful, nature-given ingredients, the more we want to incorporate them into our own healing and restorative practices.